 The Working Groups (WGs) may choose not to follow the panel format.

-8.0 GSC Resolutions and Documents
+8.0 GSC Resolutions and Other Documents

-The Telecommunication Standardization Bureau (TSB) is the permanent repository of all GSC documents, which are publicly available.
+The Telecommunication Standardization Bureau (TSB) of the ITU is the permanent repository of all GSC documents, which are publicly available.

 In principle, decisions undertaken in GSC meetings are summarized in the form of a GSC Resolution from that meeting.
 Resolutions may be prepared in Plenary, GTSC, GRSC, Working Groups, Ad Hoc Groups and Task Forces.
 All of these groups approve their proposed Resolutions, which are subsequently ratified at the closing GSC Plenary.